keqianli/concept_based_relevance/main/README.md

 ```
 $ bash ./helper.sh
 ```
-to use the helper function to select seed concepts.
-By entering a word, you will be able to get a list of concepts that contain the word, which can then be used as seed concepts
+To use the helper function to select seed concepts.
+By entering a lower case concept, e.g., machine learning, you will be able to get a list of concepts that contain the word, which can then be used as seed concepts

 ## Input Format
 * The input files specified by ```TEXT``` for both ```train.sh``` and ```test.sh``` should be one document per line.